Writer, Translator, Scholar, Internationalist

 DEGREES AND EDUCATION:

 D. Phil.
-(Ph.D.), Oxford University, Medieval and Modern Languages, (French and Comparative Literature), 1978 (Thesis Supervisors: Terence Cave and I. D. McFarlane); A. B. (B. A.) summa cum laude, Harvard University, Classics and Allied Fields (Latin, Greek, and German), 1973 (Honors Tutors: Wendell Clausen and Henry Hatfield); Diplôme du Troisième Degré (highest level), Institut des Professeurs de Français à l’Étranger, University of Paris, 1970.
+(Ph.D.), Oxford University, Medieval and Modern Languages, (French and Comparative Literature), 1978 (Thesis Supervisors: Terence Cave, I. D. McFarlane, and A. W. Raitt); A. B. (B. A.) summa cum laude, Harvard University, Classics and Allied Fields (Latin, Greek, and German), 1973 (Honors Tutors: Wendell Clausen, Henry Hatfield, and Herbert Bloch; Poetry Tutor: Robert Fitzgerald); Diplôme du Troisième Degré (highest level), Institut des Professeurs de Français à l’Étranger, University of Paris, 1970.
 In Italy, frequent tutorials by Michele Casagrande (formerly Instructor at Erasmus University), 2011 to the present; in Germany, daily tutorials by Friedhelm Kemp (professor, Ludwig-Maximilans-Universität) and Lilly Kemp (1976-1978); in France, weekly tutorials by André du Bouchet (1970-1971) and Yves Bonnefoy (1969-1970).
 Other university studies: Bologna-Forlí, Venice, Florence, Munich, and Columbia University in the City of New York.

 MEMBERSHIPS, AWARDS, GRANTS, AND FELLOWSHIPS: